 Sites that are on Provision 2 or 3 or CEP are handled differently than other sites for the Low-Income Student Count Report.
-After October 1 the SFA MUST go into the eClaims system and enter the enrollment per the accreditation report for each site participating in Provision 2/3 or CEP.
+After October 1 the SFA MUST go into the eClaims system and certify the enrollment numbers we have received from Accreditation for each site participating in Provision 2/3 or CEP.
 Once the enrollment is entered, the new free/reduced-price and paid eligibility figures for the current school year appear for that site.
 Once the site receives the new free/reduced-price and paid eligibility figures, the site will then take these numbers and determine the number of 4-and-under students and the number of 18-and-over students by using current year percentages and applying them to current year eligibility figures.

-EXAMPLE F FOR PROVISION 2 AND PROVISION 3 SITES LOW-INCO OME REPORT BY AGE Elementary Site: Current Enrollment-80 Free Eligibles-60 Reduced-Price Eligibles-10 High School Site: Current Enrollment-110 Free Eligibles-64 Reduced-Price Eligibles-12 1.
-The district will ne ed to figure out its 4-and-under count at the elementary site.
-Figure the current [75%] percentage of free eligible students from the current elementary y enrollment (60 divided by 80 = Figure the current p by $80 = 13\%$) percentage of reduced-price eligible stude nts from the current e elementary enrollment (10 divided Apply the 75% to the he number of 4 and under the site currently y has to get the free el igible count for the 4- and-unders.
-Apply the 13% to t and-unders. the number of 4 and under the site current ly has to get the redu ced-price eligible count for the 4- 2.
-Use this same form ula for the high school site to figure the 18 and over free and 1 reduced-price eligibility numbers.
+EXAMPLE FOR PROVISION 2 AND PROVISION 3 SITES LOW-INCOME REPORT BY AGE

+Elementary Site: Current Enrollment-80 High School Site: Current Enrollment-110 Free Eligibles-60 Free Eligibles-64 Reduced-Price Eligibles-10 Reduced-Price Eligibles-12

+1. The district will need to figure out its 4-and-under count at the elementary site.

+Figure the current percentage of free eligible students from the current elementary enrollment (60 divided by 80 = 75%)

+Figure the current percentage of reduced-price eligible students from the current elementary enrollment (10 divided by 80 = 13%)

+Apply the 75% to the number of 4 and under the site currently has to get the free eligible count for the 4- and-unders.

+Apply the 13% to the number of 4 and under the site currently has to get the reduced-price eligible count for the 4-and-unders.

-- 3. Once the free and reduced-price eligible numbers are obtained for the 4-year-olds at the elementary and the 18-year-olds and over at the high school, the remaining students who are free or reduced-price would be reported in the 5-17-year-old category. - 4.
+- 2. Use this same formula for the high school site to figure the 18 and over free and reduced-price eligibility numbers. - Once the free and reduced-price eligible numbers are obtained for the 4-year-olds at the elementary and the 18-year-olds and over at the high school, the remaining students who are free or reduced-price would be reported in the 5-17-year-old category. - 4.
 To get the 5- to 17-year-old ENROLLMENT, the district should take the current site enrollment for the elementary and subtract out the students who are currently 4 and under at the elementary site.
 If a student turned 5 in the month of October, count that student in the 5-17-year-old group.
 Likewise, the district should take the current site enrollment for the high school and subtract out students who are 18 and over at the high school site.
 If a student turned 18 in the month of October, count that student in the 5-17-year-old group.